Back to Insights

 2. Structured Logs: Implement structured logging to facilitate easier parsing and analysis.

 3. Centralised Log Management: Use tools like ELK Stack or Splunk for aggregating and analysing logs.
+Additionally, consider newer tools like Loki, which have gained popularity for their efficient log management capabilities.

 Using Monitoring Tools